Insights From Insurance for Fair Machine Learning: A Brief History of Insurance Rationalities

 \subsection{Broad Solidarity in the Welfare State}

-In his seminal work \textit{L'Ètat providence}, \citet{ewald_letat_1986} gives an influential account of the rise of the welfare state and explicates how insurance became its prime way of government.
+In his seminal work \textit{L'Ètat providence}, \citet{ewald_letat_1986} gave an influential account of the rise of the welfare state and explicates how insurance became its prime way of government.
 The point of departure is the predominance of liberal reasoning, which operates with the categories of \textit{fault} and \textit{foresight} in risk management.
-The occurence of an accident (a damage, loss or injury) must be due to \textit{fault}, a lack of foresight.
-Liberal thought held individuals responsible for their own fate \citep{ewald_letat_1986} and inequalities were naturalized as just consequences of individual responsibility \citep{landes2013normative}.
-An accident implies a trial under the “regime of juridical responsibility”, where the goal is trying to establish the fault of one party.
-An accident is always seen as an exception, negligence, as a disturbance of harmony.
+Here, it is presumed that the occurrence of an accident (a damage, loss or injury) must be due to fault, a lack of foresight.
+Liberal thought held individuals responsible for their own fate and inequalities were naturalized as just consequences of individual responsibility \citep{landes2013normative}.
+An accident implies a trial under the “regime of juridical responsibility” \citep{ewald_letat_1986}, where the goal is trying to establish the fault of one party.
 Responsibility is then borne by the person who is assigned fault, who is seen as having caused the accident.
 In turn, voluntary charity is the preferred means of supporting the poor and unlucky.
 With the rise of industrialization in different countries, an ``accident crisis'' unfolded roughly between 1870 and 1910 \citep{krippner2023unmasked}: the number of workplace accidents dramatically increased and there appeared a new regularity at the aggregate level, suggesting a kind of determinism in the phenomenon.
 This led to the \textit{objectification} of the accident and its management became a question of the collective, the \textit{social}.
 By objectification, we understand an act of aggregation combined with the law of large numbers.
 As a consequence, we find a conception of insurance as broad solidarity and the rise of the welfare states.
 While at the individual level it was impossible to predict \textit{who} will suffer an accident, the new regularity observed at the aggregate level could provide an effective pattern of risk management.
 Since equal ignorance in the fate of uncertainty was emphasized \citep{ewald_letat_1986}, solidarity, implying equal contribution to the pool, was considered fair.
-Indeed, this conception of insurance was so firmly based on the aggregate, leading \citet{ewald1991insurance} to assert that \begin{quote} Strictly speaking there is no such thing as an individual risk; otherwise insurance would be no more than a wager.
+Indeed, this conception of insurance was so firmly based on the aggregate that it led \citet{ewald1991insurance} to assert that \begin{quote} Strictly speaking there is no such thing as an individual risk; otherwise insurance would be no more than a wager.
 Risk only becomes something calculable when it is spread over a population.
 The work of the insurer is, precisely, to constitute that population by selecting and dividing risks. [..]
-It makes each person a part of the whole. \end{quote} The business of insurance, then, is the constitution of abstract mutualities\footnote{Typically policyholders are unaware with whom they are mutualized, however, so this mutualization does not require a shared sense of groupness \citep{krippner2022person}.} \citep{lehtonen2011forms} and the sharing of responsibility to counteract the effect of fate.
+It makes each person a part of the whole. \end{quote} The business of insurance, then, was construed as the constitution of abstract mutualities\footnote{Typically policyholders are unaware with whom they are mutualized, however, so this mutualization does not require a shared sense of groupness \citep{krippner2022person}.} \citep{lehtonen2011forms} and the sharing of responsibility to counteract the effect of fate.